TrueC-D/prework-videos-nested-data-structures/README.md

 + I'm going to use a gem called `pry`.
 Pry let's us pause our program mid-run, and gives us access to all the local variables or methods currently in scope.
 + To use it, I'll `gem install pry`, and then at the top of my file here, I can `require 'pry'`
 + Now, I can pause my program by using `binding.pry` anywhere in the code, and we'll stop there.
 + When I run this now, I can look at `star_wars_data` and see that it's this giant hash.
-Great.
 + So let's start exploring.
 The first thing I want to is see - what are the top level keys of this hash?
-I can do that using a method called `keys`
+I can do that using a method called `keys`.
 ```ruby
 star_wars_data.keys #=> ["count", "next", "previous", "results"]
 ```
-+ Great - I can see that there are actually only four top level keys to this data structure - let's check each one out
++ Great - I can see that there are actually only four top level keys to this data structure - let's check each one out.
 ```ruby
 star_wars_data["count"] #=> 87
 ```